HopeKenga/packaly-nestjs/README.md

 - **Postman Collection**: Access and import the collection using the following link: [Postman Collection](https://api.postman.com/collections/10865182-7d9c935c-b12a-4709-9fb2-6c0b25916d63?access_key=PMAT-01HSV5DRRH21QZ9PE1NT94TT5J).
   - After importing, ensure you set the base URL to `http://localhost:3333/api/` to match your local development environment.
   - Adjust the environment settings as needed to correspond with your local or staging environments for comprehensive testing.

+#### New Update: Testing the Get Order IDs Endpoint

+I've added a new endpoint to retrieve all order IDs.
+Here's how you can test it using Postman:

+1. **Open Postman** and select "New Request".
+2. **Set the request type to GET** and enter the URL for the endpoint: `http://localhost:3333/order/ids` (adjust the port number if your application runs on a different port).
+3. **Send the request** and you should receive a response containing an array of order IDs.
+   - Ensure your application is running locally and connected to your MongoDB instance.
+   - This endpoint does not require any request body or parameters.

+This new endpoint allows us to quickly fetch a list of all order IDs, useful for administrative and debugging purposes.

 ### API Documentation